Aaron McGruder: Other work

-With Reginald Hudlin, McGruder co-authored a graphic novel, Birth of a Nation: A Comic Novel (2004), about African Americans in East St. Louis during an election.
+In 2004, with Reginald Hudlin, McGruder co-authored a graphic novel, Birth of a Nation: A Comic Novel, about African Americans in East St. Louis during an election.
 The book's illustrations were drawn by cartoonist Kyle Baker.

-In celebration of Black History Month in 2005, McGruder was invited to provide a lecture at the Miami University of Ohio.
+In 2005, in celebration of Black History Month, McGruder was invited to provide a lecture at the Miami University of Ohio.

 In 2010, McGruder worked as screenwriter in the final treatment of the feature film Red Tails, released in early 2012.
 Its story is based on the Tuskegee Airmen, a group of African American combat pilots during World War II.

-In August 2017, it was announced that McGruder, along with producer Will Packer, will develop a series for Amazon Video called Black America which will be based on an alternative history where emancipated black Americans receive three Southern states as reparations for slavery.
-The series' announcement was reportedly seen as a response to HBO's in-development alternative history series Confederate, whose plot entails a history where the Confederacy won the Civil War.
+In August 2017, it was announced that McGruder, along with producer Will Packer, would develop a series for Amazon Video called Black America, set in an alternative history wherein emancipated black Americans receive three Southern states as reparations for slavery and form an independent nation.
+The series' announcement was seen by some commentators as a response to HBO's then in-development alternative history series Confederate, whose plot entails a history wherein the Confederacy won the American Civil War; that series was ultimately never developed, with its cancellation confirmed in January 2020.
+Packer denied the project was a response to Confederate and was already in development when that series was announced.
+As of 2025, Amazon has released no further updates regarding Black America and its current status is unknown.

 Personal life

-By 2005 and as of 2013, McGruder is residing in Los Angeles.
+By 2005 and as of 2013, McGruder was residing in Los Angeles.